 Surely goodness and mercy shall follow me all the days of my life: and I will dwell in the house of the LORD for ever.

 SOUNDS: JEWLER IS ALMOST YELLING AND OUT OF AIR.
-MUSIC IS AT IT’S MOST INTENSE.
+MUSIC IS AT ITS MOST INTENSE.

 THE STATUE SUDDENLY TURNS AND FACES THE WALL WHILE LEVITATING.
 THE CANDLE GOES OUT.